 - Planning for retirement: A financial planner can assist you in developing a retirement strategy that will ensure a pleasant retirement.
 They may offer guidance on how much money you should set aside, how to invest it, and when to begin taking withdrawals from your retirement account.

-- Debt management: A credit counselor may assist you in handling your debts, settling disputes with lenders, and developing a repayment strategy.
+- Debt management: A credit counsellor may assist you in handling your debts, settling disputes with lenders, and developing a repayment strategy.
 They can also offer suggestions on how to raise your credit rating.

 Keeping track of important dates